remix-run/remix/docs/api/conventions.md

 <docs-warning>This feature is an <i>additional</i> optimization.
 In general, Remix's design does a great job of only calling the loaders that the next page needs and ensuring your UI is in sync with your server.
 When you use this feature you risk your UI getting out of sync with your server.
 Use with caution!</docs-warning>

-This function lets apps optimize which routes should be reloaded on some client side transitions.
+This function lets apps optimize which routes should be reloaded on some client-side transitions.

 ```ts
 import type { ShouldReloadFunction } from "remix";